samuki/shARCathon/README.md

 cd majority
 python query_gpt_task2.py
 ```
+The notebooks performing analysis of the self-consistency results can also be found in the majority folder.

+1. evaluate_task2_gpt.ipynb (general evaluation of self-consistency experiments with true/false)
+2. evaluate_majority_voting.ipynb (experiments to perform majority-voting on sampled values)
+3. plot_majority_voting.ipynb (plot results)

 ## Appendix
 For ease of understanding the outputs, we have accumulated some additional example output and the hyperparameters used for finetuning.